Goals and responsibilities of the SNB (overview)

 Cash supply and distribution

 The SNB is entrusted with the note-issuing privilege.
-It supplies the economy with banknotes that meet high standards with respect to quality and security.
-It is also charged by the Confederation with the task of coin distribution.
+It supplies the Swiss economy with banknotes commensurate with demand for payment purposes.
+These banknotes meet high standards with respect to quality and security.
+The SNB is also charged by the Confederation with the task of coin distribution.

 Cashless payment transactions

-In the field of cashless payment transactions, the SNB provides services for payments between banks.
-These are settled in the interbank payment system (SIC system) via sight deposit accounts held with the SNB.
+Regarding cashless payment transactions, the SNB is involved in the Swiss Interbank Clearing (SIC) payment system.
+The payments are settled in SIC via sight deposit accounts held with the SNB.

 The SNB manages the currency reserves, the most important component of its assets.
-The National Bank requires currency reserves to ensure that it has room for manoeuvre in its monetary policy at all times.
-At present, the level of the currency reserves is dictated directly by the implementation of monetary policy, or by the enforcement of the minimum exchange rate.
+It requires currency reserves to ensure that it has room for manoeuvre in its monetary policy at all times.
+The level of the currency reserves is largely dictated by the implementation of monetary policy.

 Financial system stability

 The SNB contributes to the stability of the financial system.
 It fulfils this mandate by analysing sources of risk to the financial system and identifying areas where action is needed.
-In addition, it helps to create and implement a regulatory framework for the financial sector, and oversees systemically important payment and securities settlement systems.
+In addition, it helps to create and implement a regulatory framework for the financial sector, and oversees systemically important financial market infrastructures.